Jamin13P/sql-1-afternoon/README.md

 ('Andrew', 22, 167, 'Redding', 'Red'),
 ('Josh', 30, 180, 'Orem', 'Blue');

-select * from person order by height desc;
+- 3 select * from person order by height desc;

-select * from person order by height asc;
+-select * from person order by height asc;

 select * from person order by age desc;